-The Honors Program is designed to give students in the College of Letters and Science the opportunity to pursue their interests as part of a smaller community of scholars.
-The program connects you to the resources of a large university, but also provides an intimate collegiate atmosphere where you work closely with peers and professors in small classes, research laboratories, and special programs and activities.
+The Honors Program is designed to give students in the College of Letters and Science the opportunity to pursue their interests as part of a community of scholars.
+The program connects you to the resources of a large university while providing an intimate collegiate atmosphere where you work closely with peers and professors in small classes, research laboratories, and special programs and activities.

 Congratulations to Sally Baker who has been named as "Highly Commended" in the Undergraduate Awards 2015 in the Literature 1710-Present category.
 The Undergraduate Awards identifies leading creative thinkers through their coursework.
 For more information, please visit the Undergraduate Awards website.